immcantation/scoper/docs/topics/identicalClones.md

 max_n
 :   The maximum number of N's to permit in the junction sequence before excluding the record from clonal assignment.
-Note, under model `"hierarchical"` and method `"single"` non-informative positions can create artifactual links between unrelated sequences.
-Use with caution.
 Default is set to be `"NULL"` for no action.

 nproc
 :   number of cores to distribute the function over.